LeSpocky/ptxdist/doc/ref_code_signing_helpers.rst

     cs_append_ca_from_uri <role> [<URI>]

-Append certificate from a given PKCS#11 URI for role.
+Append certificate from a given PKCS#11 URI to the role's CA keyring.
 If URI is omitted the already set URI for role is used.
+If no CA keyring exists yet it is created as an empty file before.

 Preconditions:

 - the role must have been defined (see :ref:`cs_define_role`)
+- when used with SoftHSM, certificates must have been imported before (see :ref:`cs_import_cert_from_der`, :ref:`cs_import_cert_from_pem`)

 Consumer Functions
 ~~~~~~~~~~~~~~~~~~

 Packages that want to sign something or need access to keys/CAs can retrieve
-PKCS#11 URIs and CAs with these helpers.
+PKCS#11 URIs and CA keyrings with these helpers.

 .. _cs_get_uri: